FikesMedia/NoPE-SchoolID/README.md

 - [x] Use any printer!

 ### Upcoming Features
-- [ ] Automatic handling of Clever ZIP exports
+- [ ] Automatic handling of Clever ZIP exports (Currently a CLI tool)
 - [ ] Layout Templates
 - [ ] WebHooks for other integrations (Like Door Controls)